DlbSt/WebViewWPFVue/README.md

 npm run build
 ```

-Then locate the dist folder and host it to same local web server (could be XAMPP for example).
+Then locate the dist folder and host it to local web server (XAMPP for example).

 Go to [MainWindow.xaml](https://github.com/DlbSt/WebViewWPFVue/blob/main/WebViewWPFVue/Views/MainWindow.xaml) in WPF project and change the source IP address of webview.
 Then build the WPF project and you can try the functionality.